-git add puts local modified files and folders into a staging area.
-After a
+add operation puts a local working directory of modified files and folders into a staging area.
+After a git

 This process involves a few different command line operations.
 The first step in saving file or folder changes to a Git repository is to use the git add command.
 This command lets you select which files you want to commit to a repository by moving the directory to the staging area.

 This tutorial will discuss, with examples, how to use the git add command to select the files you want to commit to a repository.
 By the end of reading this tutorial, you’ll be an expert at using the git add command.